arindal1/yolov5-onnx-object-recognition/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for submitting a YOLOv5 🚀 Pull Request!
-We want to make contributing to YOLOv5 as easy and transparent as possible.
+Thank you for submitting a Pull Request!
+I want to make contributing to this repo as easy and transparent as possible.
 A few tips to get you started:

-- Search existing YOLOv5 [PRs](https://github.com/ultralytics/yolov5/pull) to see if a similar PR already exists.
+- Search existing [PRs] to see if a similar PR already exists.
-- Link this PR to a YOLOv5 [issue](https://github.com/ultralytics/yolov5/issues) to help us understand what bug fix or feature is being implemented.
+- Link this PR to a [issue] to help us understand what bug fix or feature is being implemented.
 - Provide before and after profiling/inference/training results to help us quantify the improvement your PR provides (if applicable).

-Please see our ✅ [Contributing Guide](https://docs.ultralytics.com/help/contributing) for more details.

 Note that Copilot will summarize this PR below, do not modify the 'copilot:all' line.
 -->

-copilot:all
+# Pull Request

+## Proposed Changes

+Describe the changes you've made.
+Include any context or related issues.

+## Checklist

+- [ ] I have followed the [contributing guidelines](CONTRIBUTING.md).
+- [ ] I have checked for any existing related issues and linked them in the description.
+- [ ] I have made my changes in a new branch.
+- [ ] My code follows the project's coding style and guidelines.
+- [ ] I have written tests for my changes (if applicable).
+- [ ] All new and existing tests passed.

+## Screenshots (if applicable)

+Add any screenshots or images that help showcase the changes you've made.

+## Additional Notes

+Add any additional information or context that may be relevant to this pull request.